En-Be/We-Touch/APPROACH.md

 - adding ui/ default back to the shader list fixed it
 - saved the shader variants to an asset but that made the build longer and crash
 - added an IOS option to the conditional that decides which input option to activate

+## Session 059

+**Tue Mar 24 10:28:24 - Tue Mar 24 11:27:59**

+**To do**
+- Test on ios

+**Done**
+- Works on ipad
+- Can't get xcode to recognise the iphone but since scaling and input worked properly on the ipad, I'll just assume it works

 ## Tasks